linuxdeepin/unilang/README.md

 		* For instance, in languages using ad-hoc syntax notations like `unsafe`, ususally the safety guarantees defined by the language rules are dropped altogether, and a part of these guarantees cannot be retained.
 Even if this problem is ignored, these languages lack mechanisms to allow users to provide stricter guarantees integrating into current ones.
 			* Therefore, the basic language is unsafe by default.
 		* As another instance, although the default immutable data structures can guarantee the "correctness" like [const correctness](https://isocpp.org/wiki/faq/const-correctness) (an instance of [*type safety*](https://en.wikipedia.org/wiki/Type_safety) that keeps the defined immutable property from being discarded), it ignores the problem that the definition of "immutable" is not sufficiently preciesly described and it cannot be extended by the user program.
 In many cases, immutability only needs to be an equivalent relationship, not an unmodifiable one.
 			* This may cause abuse of specific non-modifiablitity, like the case of requirements on key types of associative containers in the C++ standard library.
-It actually need no `const` as currently mandated by ISO C++, because the immutablity of the key is defined by the equivalent relationship derived from the comparator.
+It actually need no `const` as currently mandated by ISO C++, because the immutablity of the key is exactly defined by [the equivalent relationship derived from the comparison object](http://www.eel.is/c++draft/associative.reqmts#general-3).
 But the type system of C++ cannot distinguish these two case of immutablilty, leading to over-specification in the types of API, which blocks some operations on the key.
 				* Using unsafe casts like `const_cast` to cease the type safety guarantee introduced by `const` totally and assuming it not destroyed by other operations is a helpless workaround here (the "more difficult" situation; the type safety cannot be restored, and the effect is worse).
 			* Meanwhile, type system having immutability by default, like that in Rust, more fundamentally block ways of extensibility in the sense of type formation.
 				* This design implies there is only one kind of immutability, unless then modifying the design of the type system by dropping the original definition of "immutability" and reintroduce qualification like C++'s `const` (the "more difficult" situation).
-			* This also limits the extents of *constant propagation* optimization in the existing implementation, because in principle, the "constant" here only cares about whether the substitution of the generated code can maintain the semantic preservation property before and after the transformation, while caring nothing about the equality on concrete values.
+			* This also limits the extents of [the *constant propagation*](https://en.wikipedia.org/wiki/Constant_folding#Constant_propagation) optimization in existing implementations, because in principle, the "constant" here only cares about whether the substitution of the generated code can maintain the semantic preservation property before and after the transformation (regarding to [the abstraction machine semantics](http://www.eel.is/c++draft/intro.compliance#intro.abstract-1) in the case of C++), while caring nothing about the equality on concrete values.
 				* If the language allows the user to express that "some values with different representations are considered equivalent", the adaptability of the optimization will naturally grow.
 			* Therefore, objects in the basic languages are mutable by default.
 	* Excluding GC from a language that requires already the global GC, is far more difficult to adding the GC to a language with no mandatory of GC in its rules (especially when the GC is to be customized by users).